IgnaceBleukx/Run-Experiments/README.md

 It takes as argument a main directory name (the parent dir of all `0000001`, `0000002`,... files) and a list of attrbibutes to load.
 This function will read each `config.json` file and transform the (nested) keys to a string, used as a column name in the resulting dataframe.
 The resulting dataframe can easily be used for further processing/plotting the results, as shown in [example/plot_results.ipynb](https://github.com/IgnaceBleukx/Run-Experiments/blob/main/example/plot_results.ipynb)
-Optionally, it also takes as argument a filter which is a dictionary that filters which experiments to load.

 # FAQ